foreverxhb/ToDo-App/README.md

 A simple Java GUI-based To-Do application built using Java Swing.
 This app allows users to add, remove, and manage tasks in an intuitive interface.

- ## Objective
-The goal of this project is to create a functional and user-friendly To-Do list application using Java Swing for GUI components.
-It helps in practicing event handling, layout management, and basic file I/O in Java.

 ## Tools & Technologies
 Java
 Java Swing (Java’s built-in GUI framework)